nationalarchives/ds-caselaw-frontend-prototype/README.md

 ## Iteration 2.0
 This iteration updates [the flow](user_flows/Iterations/2.0) to reflect the current live site.

-* Intrducing interactive links to enable viewers to seethe live site vai the diagram.
+* Introducing interactive links to enable viewers to see the live site via the diagram.
-* Adding high high level page content headlines to show what's on each page.
+* Adding high level page content headlines to show what's on each page.
-* Refelcting the current state of the Case law public website.
+* Reflecting the current state of the Case law public website.

 ## Iteration 1.10